linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 The case of Microsoft, a company with a high ROIC, showed that an adjustment for intangible investment lowered ROIC.
 The adjustment increases NOPAT and investment for any particular year by the same amount, but it also reflects the sum of past intangible investments net of amortization.
 As a result, the incremental increase in NOPAT was modest relative to the increase in invested capital.

 Here are the numbers for Microsoft.
-The traditional ROIC is 49 percent, or  $70 billion in NOPAT divided by$ 143 billion of average invested capital.
-The adjustment adds an ROIC of 11 percent, or $10 billion to NOPAT and $90 billion to average invested capital.
+The traditional ROIC is 49 percent, or  \$70 billion in NOPAT divided by\$ 143 billion of average invested capital.
+The adjustment adds an ROIC of 11 percent, or \$10 billion to NOPAT and \$90 billion to average invested capital.
 You can think about it as starting with the high-return part (49% = 70/143) and adding a low-return part (11% = 10/90) to get an adjusted total of 34 percent (34% = 80/233).

 The math works in the opposite direction for a company that loses money.
 Without knowing any of the specific numbers, we know that we will start with a negative ROIC because the numerator reflects a loss and that the adjustment will add positive ROIC as NOPAT is always revised up.
 As a result, the aggregate ROIC rises following the change.

 Let's look at Snowflake Inc., a cloud computing-based data warehousing company, to illustrate the point.
-In fiscal 2022, the company had NOPAT of negative  $704 million (see exhibit 22).
-A majority of the company's$ 1.475 billion in SG&A expense can be deemed an intangible investment, so we know that the adjustment to NOPAT will have a significant effect.
-We estimate that adjusted NOPAT for 2022 is $52 million.[67]
+In fiscal 2022, the company had NOPAT of negative  \$704 million (see exhibit 22).
+A majority of the company's\$ 1.475 billion in SG&A expense can be deemed an intangible investment, so we know that the adjustment to NOPAT will have a significant effect.
+We estimate that adjusted NOPAT for 2022 is \$52 million.[67]

 Exhibit 22: Impact of Capitalizing Intangibles on Snowflake's NOPAT, 2020-2022